-Your group health benefit plan provides coverage for the following health care services in accordance with UPMC Health Plan Policies and Procedures when those services are Medically Necessary.
+Your group health benefit plan provides coverage for the following health care services in accordance with the UPMC Health Plan Policies and Procedures when those services are Medically Necessary.
 Refer to your Schedule of Benefits for Copayment, Deductible, and Coinsurance amounts, as well as any Benefit Limits related to Covered Services.
-You must obtain care from Participating Providers to obtain coverage for these health care services, except in a true emergency or when Prior Authorized by UPMC Health Plan.
-For more information, please contact Member Services by calling the phone number on the back of your ID card.
+You may obtain most Covered Services from either Participating or Non-Participating Providers and receive varying levels of coverage, as discussed throughout this Certificate of Coverage.
+However, there are certain services that will not be covered if you do not receive them from a Participating Provider.
 A doctor's statement that you should have certain services does not mean the services are Medically Necessary and therefore Covered Services under this benefit plan.